 So what are the downsides?
-There’s no anti-microbial coating, so plan to wash this automatic water bowl for cats a couple times a week.
+There’s no anti-microbial coating, so plan to wash this automatic water bowl for cats a couple of times a week.
 And plan to spend some time doing so.
 The underside of that lip likes to collect biofilm, and it isn’t the easiest to get clean.
-Also, while the locking mechanism is handy, it isn’t the easiest to get straight when the bottle’s full and heavy.
+Also, while the locking mechanism is handy, it isn’t easy to get straight when the bottle’s full and heavy.

 Lead a Cat to Water

 Before automatic water bowls for cats came around, veterinarians saw more and more kidney, bladder, skin, and hair problems.
 Providing all the water bowls in the world only works if your cat drinks from them.
 Luckily, playing off that desert instinct is simple, and fountains or bubblers “trick” your cat into getting all of their ounces in each day.